anandsoni143/dockers/README.md

-# A Static Site using Docker and javascript and css and Nginx
+# A Site using Docker and javascript and css and Nginx

-This repo contains code for building a simple static website served using an Nginx container inside Docker.
+This repo contains code for building a simple  website served using an Nginx container inside Docker.
 The code for the site is contained in the files total with js and css, and the Nginx config is in `default.conf`.
 The Dockerfile contains commands to build a Docker Image.

 To build a Docker image from the Dockerfile, run the following command from inside this directory